 Mr. Grewal has served as one of our directors since December 2012.
-He is a managing director of Advent, focusing on investments in the energy and industrial sectors.
-Mr. Grewal joined Advent in 2009.
+Since September 2022, he is the managing partner of 42 North Renewables and he was previously the senior vice president of strategy at Rapid Micro Biosystems, a position he held from March 2021 through August 2022.
+Prior to joining Rapid Micro Biosystems, Mr. Grewal was a managing director at Advent, from 2009 through February 2021, where he focused on investments in the energy and industrial sectors.
 Prior to joining Advent, Mr. Grewal was a vice president at Bain Capital where he was involved in investments in several large companies in the industrial, media and retail sectors.
-He currently serves on the boards of directors of BOS Solutions Ltd., Oleoducto Central S.A.
-(Ocensa), Quala and Culligan International Group and previously served on the board of RGL Reservoir Management Inc. Mr. Grewal received an HBA from the Richard Ivey School of Business at the University of Western Ontario and an M.B.A. from Harvard Business School.
+He previously served on the boards of Culligan International Group, BOS Solutions Ltd., Oleoducto Central S.A.
+(Ocensa), Quala and RGL Reservoir Management Inc. Mr. Grewal received an H.B.A. from the Richard Ivey School of Business at the University of Western Ontario and an M.B.A. from Harvard Business School.
 We believe that Mr. Grewal's experience in the private equity and energy industries qualify him to serve as one of our directors.